We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Use with caution around pets

-Essential oils can sometimes help to calm down pets, but this isn’t always the case.
-In some instances, essential oils may agitate dogs or cats or be harmful.
-Always check with your pet’s veterinarian before using an essential oil in a dwelling with pets.
+Essential oils could potentially help to calm down pets in certain situations, but this isn’t always the case.
+In some instances, essential oils may agitate dogs or cats, be harmful, or even fatal.
+Always check with your pet’s veterinarian before using essential oil in a dwelling with pets.

-Essential oils should never be left anywhere where a pet might get at it, as they can be poisonous if ingested.
+Essential oils should never be left anywhere a pet might get at them, as they can be poisonous if ingested.
 Remember that cats and dogs lick substances off their fur.

 Know that they’re not always right for children